Heather Hennick Art Collections

 Nov, 29-Dec 7- "Small Treasure" Group Show

-In these workshops, participants use molton beeswax to give imagery to their feelings, thoughts, and imagination.
+In these workshops, participants use molten beeswax to give imagery to their feelings, thoughts, and imagination.
 These images may begin with exploration of a dream, a memory, or an emotion; a specific idea or simply an urge to play.
 This meaningful play often provides a new mode of expression which allows a lively, insightful relationship with personal imagery.
-Other mediums my be used with encaustic.
+I offer journaling for self reflection.
+Mixed mediums are also offered.

 Consent forms are required prior to sessions.

 If you have a health insurance policy, it will usually provide some coverage for mental health services.
 It is important that you find out exactly what mental health services your insurance policy covers.
-However, you (not the insurance company) are responsible for full payment of my fees.
 I will provide you with a copy of your receipt, which you can submit to your insurance company for reimbursement.
-You should be aware that most insurance companies require me to provide them with a clinical diagnosis, and sometimes-additional information such as treatment plans.
-Finally, you should be aware that if you are charged for a missed appointment, it is you, not the insurance company, who is ultimately responsible for charged fees.